 This one is a biggie for many of my clients.
 They feel obligated to say yes – especially if being asked to use a skill or talent that they’re good at.
 And especially when people lay it on thick.

 Here’s the thing: you don’t have to commit to something just because you’d do it well (or even better than someone else).
 Sometimes the best thing you can do for someone is to say no so that they can learn how to do it themselves.

 I know that boundaries can make the best of us nervous.
 It’s easy to identify where you want them yet difficult to follow through because it involves saying no.

 But remember that saying no isn’t about the no. The purpose of boundaries is to uphold your priorities and ensure your well-being.
 And there’s nothing wrong with that (or bad about the no for those reasons).

 When you set and uphold strong boundaries, you’re respecting yourself.

 Remember this: when you say no to someone, you’re also saying yes to yourself and those you love most.
 So that you can be your best and serve others to the best of your ability.

-    To learn how to start saying no respectfully and with kindness, go read How To Say No Without Feeling Guilt (Step-By-Step Instructions).
+If you want some help with how to say no (while being kind and respectful), read How To Say No Without Feeling Guilt (Step-By-Step Instructions).